What is Non-Cumulative Preference Shares

 Advantages

-- Since there is no strict obligation to pay a dividend for these stocks, its non-payment doesn’t amount to bankruptcy.
+- Since there is no strict obligation to pay dividends for these stocks, its non-payment doesn’t amount to bankruptcy.

-- These shares don’t require a charge on assets and so the issuing companies are able to raise the required money while their assets continue to remain free of any charge.
+- These shares don’t require a charge on assets and so the issuing companies can raise the required money while their assets continue to remain free of any charge.

 Disadvantages